Barn wood delivers: If you are looking for warmth, character and rugged good looks, it can’t be beat.

 Recently, our clients requested an accent wall in their master bedroom lined with barn wood.

 As you can see above, the soft texture and color variations of the reclaimed wood make a statement without overpowering the room.
-The clients also used barn wood as an accent in their kitchen.
+The clients also used it as an accent in their kitchen.
 Mixed with brick, timber beams and cream-colored cabinetry, the wood accent wall adds the right note of rugged refinement.

 Barn wood doesn’t have to be used in a wood accent wall.
 A ceiling lined with wood (like the one above from Ohio Valley Reclaimed Wood) draws the eye up and adds personality.
 You can use reclaimed wood for cabinetry, shelving or custom furnishings.
 Urban Barnwood Furniture of northeastern Ohio handcrafted this Hartland Server, shown below.